weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### gRPC

 The `v4` client uses remote procedure calls (RPCs) under-the-hood.
-Accordingly, a port for gRPC must be open on your Weaviate server.
+Accordingly, a port for gRPC must be open to your Weaviate server.

 <details>
   <summary>docker-compose.yml example</summary>